Parent & Student Handbook

 - We request that a parent or an adult signs the child out and pays the appropriate amount.

-- An additional $5 fee for each additional 15 minute interval will be charged.
+- An additional $5 fee for each additional 15 minute interval may be charged.

 At ALCS, our primary means of communication with parents is via email—make sure to watch email for school information and news.